 1. Prepare the Subfloor

-The subfloor should be clean, stable, flat, and level in order to ensure that the hardwood flooring is properly installed.
+How is Hardwood Floor Installed The subfloor should be clean, stable, flat, and level in order to ensure that the hardwood flooring is properly installed.
 If there are any signs of water damage or rot in the subfloor, it should be repaired before installation begins.
 The subfloor should also be free of dirt, dust, and debris.
 In some cases, it may be necessary to level the surface by applying a self-leveling compound.
 It’s also important to check for moisture levels and make sure they are within the acceptable range.
-Understanding these steps is crucial when learning how is hardwood floor installed.

 2. Acclimate the Wood